Masd925/Reittiopas_frontend/README.md

 ## Usage

 Allows the user to choose starting and end busstops and calculates and shows the fastest route and the total time taken.
+Route is shown as letters and colors, and with map marks.

 Backend part updates the served json.js file, so frontend is up to date if route info on https://koodihaaste.solidabis.com/reittiopas.json changes.
 If some stops are removed, times between stops change, or bus routes change, page is kept up to date automatically.
-SVG:s need to be manually updated.
+Map picture and app.js img_stop_coordinates variable need to be manually updated.

+Solution doesn't minimize vehicle changes between buslines.

 ## License